Scott Putesky: Marilyn Manson

 Putesky and Marilyn Manson met at a Fort Lauderdale club called The Reunion Room and later at a local after-party in December 1989.
 The two created the concept of Marilyn Manson & the Spooky Kids poking fun at American media hypocrisy and its obsessions with serial killers and beautiful women.
-For this act, he took the stage name of Daisy Berkowitz, devised by mixing the names of The Dukes Of Hazzard character Daisy Duke and serial killer David Berkowitz.
+For this act, he took the stage name Daisy Berkowitz, devised by mixing the names of The Dukes Of Hazzard character Daisy Duke and serial killer David Berkowitz.

 In 1996, creative differences with Manson caused Putesky to leave the studio before Antichrist Superstar was completed.
 Manson had begun to work more with the other members of the band, and the dark environment of Antichrist Superstar's production led to Berkowitz being muscled out of the group.
 He is, however, credited for writing the music for four songs on the record, among them being the album's second single, "Tourniquet".
 Due to unpaid royalties, Berkowitz filed a $15 million lawsuit against Manson, which was later settled under confidential terms.

 Post-Marilyn Manson work

 In late 1998, Putesky joined up with longtime Marilyn Manson collaborators Jack Off Jill, replacing departing member Ho Ho Spade and playing live guitar on their 1999 West Coast tour which lasted for only a handful of gigs.
 His first recorded work with the band was the 1998 EP Covetous Creature, to which he lent guitar and some production.

 By early 1999, SMP was no longer a member of Jack Off Jill.
 Putesky himself was vague, but he related to MTV News that the parting was amicable.
-He returned once again to Ft.
-Lauderdale to resume work on his own music, primarily seeking a live band to perform his Three Ton Gate material.
+He returned once again to Fort Lauderdale, Florida to resume work on his own music, primarily seeking a live band to perform his Three Ton Gate material.
 In the meantime, he successfully sued Marilyn Manson for what he claimed were unpaid royalties for his contributions to Antichrist Superstar.
-In the same lawsuit, Putesky was also awarded the rights to 21 unreleased recordings by Marilyn Manson & the Spooky Kids.
+In the same lawsuit, Putesky was awarded the rights to 21 unreleased recordings by Marilyn Manson & the Spooky Kids.

-In July 2010, Putesky officially joined electro-punk band Kill Miss Pretty after collaborating with them on their single "Judy Garland".
-Following this the band began working on new material including a cover of the Spooky Kids' song "She's Not My Girlfriend".

 Putesky revived Three Ton Gate shortly afterward to play live under that name in a 2011 series of dates across America starting in New York City on October 15.

 Death

 In September 2013, Putesky was diagnosed with stage-four colon cancer.
-He died on October 22, 2017.
+He died in Boca Raton, Florida on October 22, 2017, aged 49.